inDemniFi/BitcoinRisk/README.md

+## Bitcoin Risk

-This repo stack is made up of
+This repo stack is made up of:
 -LangChain.js
 -Next.js
 -Supabase database